stefvhuynh/redux-patterns/README.md

 };
 ```

-In this paradigm, the responsibility of documenting the modal logic lives within the reducers
+In this pattern, the responsibility of documenting the modal logic lives within the reducers
 instead of the containers.
 Reducers listen for events and determine state mutations on their own,
 thus positioning the business logic in closer proximity to the Redux store than to the React
 component tree.

-This paradigm lends itself to redux-saga as sagas are watchers and listen for actions as if they
+This pattern lends itself to redux-saga as sagas are watchers and listen for actions as if they
 were events.
+This pattern
-This paradigm can still work with redux-thunk but will require an extra convention and
+can still work with redux-thunk but will require an extra convention and
 enforcement.

 ### Pros and Cons